 Just like binoculars, spotting scopes come with a lot of different design characteristics and optics to consider when you’re thinking of investing in a good spotting scope.
 In this blog, you can learn about the most important things here, and will also get some great tips which will help you know how to choose a spotting scope for target shooting.
 And there’s one essential tip for you right now: never ever use a telescope that’s made for astronomy to watch birds.
 The magnification is extremely high, and most of the times they are not weather resistant.

 How to Choose a Spotting Scope?

-Bellow the some important things to choosing a best spotting scopes.
+Bellow the some important things to choose a best spotting scopes.
 Let’s see.

 The Power of Magnification:

 Spotting scopes are considered as a medium-range telescope, and they have a magnification power of about 15 to 60x.
 You can also change the magnification power by changing the eyepieces or tweaking it.

 You should always go for an eyepiece that is low-power or use the setting that is lowest on the zoom eyepiece while you’re scanning an area.
 For example, go for the 20 to 30 times range.
 Change it to a higher power after locating the birds which you would like to observe more closely.